 Baruch College Press Room

-Baruch College Offers Expertise on Entrepreneurship
+Baruch College Offers Expertise on Immigration

 Ana Ramos-Zayas is the new Valentín Lizana y Parragué Chair of Latin American Studies within the Black and Hispanic Studies Department (BHS) at Baruch College.
 She teaches courses on Latino Studies and will also teach courses in the Anthropology Department at the CUNY Graduate Center.
 She is available to comment on: